All health and good fortune to descendants of this good SCOTS name.

 The long-held belief by many that Caldwell began with three pirate brothers who sailed the Mediterranean with Barbarossa simply doesn’t add up.
 This is not to say that there may be some veins of truth in the legends, but it is most certainly not where we begin, nor is the name of French origin.

-Caldwell legend from Paisley, Scotland, suggests that we were of Norse origin and taken prisoner at the Battle of Largs, Scotland in 1263.
-Caldwell, is said to signify the “Cold Well”.
-The Norman word for “Cold” was “Kald”.
+The Caldwell legend from Paisley, Scotland, suggests that we were of Norse origin and taken prisoner at the Battle of Largs, Scotland, in 1263.
+Caldwell is said to signify the “Cold Well.”
+The Norman word for “cold” was “kald.”
 Armorial bearings of the name are wells, waves, fountains, and fishes, each suggesting water.
-There is a village named Caldwell near Kilmarnock which is located on artesian wells.
-A 19th century book, ”The Scottish Nation, Surnames, Families, Literature and Honours” by Wm Anderson states.
-“Caldwell – a surname derived from lands in Renfrewshire possessed by an ancient family of that name for some centuries.”
+There is a village named Caldwell near Kilmarnock, which is located on artesian wells.
+A 19th-century book, “The Scottish Nation: Surnames, Families, Literature, and Honours,” by Wm.
+Anderson, states.
+“Caldwell—a surname derived from lands in Renfrewshire possessed by an ancient family of that name for some centuries.”

-Caldwells are noted as having been in Ayrshire Scotland since at least 1349 when William Caldwell was Lord Chancellor of Scotland.
+Caldwells are noted as having been in Ayrshire, Scotland, since at least 1349, when William Caldwell was Lord Chancellor of Scotland.
 Ayrshire can be traced back to the Dalriada period and the beginnings of Scotland between 300 and 800 AD.

 “A Dumfries, Ayr, Renfrew, Lanark, or Peebles man, as a dweller in Strathclyde, has some chance of remote British

-(Brython) ancestors in his pedigree; a Selkirk, Roxburgh, Berwick-shire, or Lothian man is probably for the most part of English blood; an Argyleshire man is or may be descended from an Irish Scot or Dalriad” – Andrew Lang,
+(Brython) ancestors in his pedigree; a Selkirk, Roxburgh, Berwick-shire, or Lothian man is probably for the most part of English blood; an Argyleshire man is or may be descended from an Irish Scot or Dalriad.” – Andrew Lang,

-History of Scotland, Vol. I., Page 31.
+History of Scotland, Vol. I, Page 31.

-The pirate stories don’t begin until the 1400’s, and state that the pirate Caldwells returned to their native France.
+The pirate stories don’t begin until the 1400s and state that the pirate Caldwells returned to their native France.
 If any pirate Caldwells did exist, it was not in the context that they have been portrayed for longer than I have been alive.
-The entry of Caldwell to France as armorial protectors is as likely as any other and perhaps the correct explanation to any early ancestry in France.
+The entry of Caldwell to France as armorial protectors is as likely as any other and perhaps the correct explanation for any early ancestry in France.